Wapato Table

 What is Wapato Table Ancestral Medicine Unschool?

 Wapato Table Unschool is a long-term skill-sharing community that tends to the land, more-than-human kin, and the healing path.
 You will learn gentle ways of coexisting and trusting natural spaces to provide lasting relationships.
-We believe remembering, deep listening and working with your hands counters the separation that intellectual study produces.
+We believe remembering, deep listening, and working with your hands counters the separation that intellectual study produces.
 Intuition and immersive experience provides a foundation for integral medicine-making paths.
 Wapato Table Unschool offers the opportunity for people who feel the call of the world to put their hands in the dirt, engage in ritual, and remember ancestral roots.
 Each of our community members will have the blessing and responsibility to learn from growing medicine on a 10’x 10’ plot of land on Wapato Island Farm, optionally extending beyond the end of the 2024-25 session for up to four years.

 Tending is the true teacher